 Monteiro acquired the estate in 1892.
 He owned some land around the quinta and in 1896 bought more land from the Marquês de Praia e Monforte adding to the estate.
 The most recent private owner was the Japanese company Aoki Corporation that owned the Penha Longa Resort and bought it in 1987 from the heirs of Waldemar d’Orey.
 It was sold to the Sintra Council and is now classified as a World Heritage by UNESCO.

 A highly intelligent and cultured man, Monteiro had a vast library and a passion for collecting books, shells, butterflies, antiques and clocks.
 He was educated at the University of Coimbra and obtained his law degree in 1871.
 After his death in 1920 his library was purchased by Maurice Ettinghausen in 1926 and sent to London.
-It was later purchased by the Magg Brothers and sold to the Washington Library of Congress where it remains today.
+It was later purchased by the Magg Brothers and sold to the Washington Library of Congress.
 Monteiro was also chairman of the Lisbon zoo for many years.

 The ground floor in the palace holds the reception rooms.
-Restoration work is being carried out to upper floors.
 The reception rooms include a Hunting Room or the dining room, which has hunting scenes and sculptures.
 The Billiard Room or Monarch’s Room has paintings engraved into the wooden ceiling of the Portuguese monarchs from the first King Afonso Henriques to King João V. Monteiro was a monarchist and proud national so the Spanish monarchs who ruled during the invasion between 1580 to 1640 were omitted.

 A guided tour of the estate of this fascinating mixture of charm and mythology lasts one and a half hours, taking you from the gardens, through ponds, grottoes, the Initiation Well and tower ending with a visit to the palace.
 The Iniciation Well follows masonic rituals and has nine levels with steps leading down to the botton which has a templar cross.
 Halfway across a tunnel leads into another level in the garden.